CollinToth/pitfall-games/docs/task_list.md

 Responsible: Collin

 Name: Implement player health
-Description: Add a health value to the player, that drops based on contact with enemies.
+Description: Add a health value to the player that drops based on contact with enemies.
 Expected time to complete: 2 weeks
 Responsible: Ben

-Name: Implement Immunity Frames
+Name: Implement immunity frames
-Description: Add immunity frames to enemy attacks so player can take small amounts of damage.
+Description: Add immunity frames to enemy attacks so the player can take small amounts of damage.
 Expected time to complete: 1 week
 Responsible: Ben

-Name: Add Health display
+Name: Add health display
 Description: Add a display to represent player health.
 Expected time to complete: 1 week
 Responsible: Ben